Link2004tw/quantum-energy-contracts/docs/SETUP.md

     - **Solidity Compiler**: In the "Solidity Compiler" plugin, select version `0.8.30` to match the contract's `pragma solidity ^0.8.30`.
     - **Environment**: Use "JavaScript VM" for quick testing or connect to a Hardhat node (`http://127.0.0.1:8545`) via "Injected Web3" or "Web3 Provider" for local blockchain testing.
-    - **File Explorer**: Upload or create `EnergyContract.sol`, `MockV3Aggregator.sol`, and `MaliciousContract.sol` in the Remix workspace.
+    - **File Explorer**: Upload or create `EnergyContract.sol`, `MockV3Aggregator.sol`, and `MaliciousContract.sol`.
 3. **AI-Powered Security Analysis**:

-    - **Remix Static Analysis**: Activate the "Solidity Static Analysis" plugin in Remix.
-Run it on `EnergyContract.sol` to detect common vulnerabilities (e.g., reentrancy, unchecked return values, gas limit issues).
+    - **Remix Static Analysis**: Activate the "Solidity Static Analysis" plugin to detect vulnerabilities (e.g., reentrancy in `revealPurchase`, `withdrawRefunds`, unchecked external calls).
-    - **AI Features**: Remix includes experimental AI-driven code analysis (via plugins like "Code Analysis" or third-party integrations).
-Enable the AI plugin (if available in your Remix version) to:
+    - **AI Features**: Use Remix's experimental AI-driven code analysis (via plugins like "Code Analysis" or third-party integrations) to:
-        - Identify potential security threats (e.g., reentrancy risks in `revealPurchase`, `withdrawRefunds`).
+        - Identify security threats (e.g., reentrancy, access control issues, arithmetic overflows).
-        - Suggest code optimizations for gas efficiency.
+        - Suggest gas optimizations for functions like `calculateRequiredPayment`.
-        - Detect logical errors in functions like `commitPurchase` or `calculateRequiredPayment`.
+        - Detect logical errors in the commit-reveal process.
-    - **Usage**: After enabling the AI plugin, select `EnergyContract.sol` and run the analysis.
-Review the generated report for warnings about reentrancy, access control, or arithmetic issues, and cross-reference with the security test suite (`test/security/SecurityTests.test.js`).
+    - **Usage**: Run AI analysis on `EnergyContract.sol` and review reports for warnings about reentrancy, access control, or price feed issues.
+Cross-reference with `test/security/SecurityTests.test.js`.
-    - **Limitations**: AI features are experimental and may not catch all edge cases.
-Combine with manual testing and static analysis for comprehensive coverage.
+    - **Limitations**: AI features are experimental and may miss edge cases.
+Combine with static analysis and Hardhat tests for comprehensive coverage.
 4. **Testing in Remix**:

-    - Use the "Solidity Unit Testing" plugin to write and run simple tests directly in Remix, complementing Hardhat tests.
+    - Use the "Solidity Unit Testing" plugin to write and run simple tests, complementing Hardhat tests.
     - Deploy contracts to the JavaScript VM or Hardhat node to test interactions (e.g., `authorizeParty`, `commitPurchase`).

 ## Required Dependencies and Versions